-Our total backlog of unfulfilled firm orders was approximately \$30.6 million as of March 31, 2010, which was comprised of \$1.6 million related to Roadway Sensors, \$600,000 related to Vehicle Sensors and \$28.4 million related to Transportation Systems.
-Substantially all of the backlog for Roadway Sensors and Vehicle Sensors is expected to be recognized as revenue in the fiscal year ending March 31, 2011 ("Fiscal 2011").
-We have historically recognized in the subsequent fiscal year between 50% to 70% of our fiscal year end Transportation Systems backlog, and currently expect that trend to continue for Fiscal 2011.
-The timing and realization of this backlog is subject to the inherent uncertainties of doing business with federal, state and local governments, particularly in view of budgetary constraints, cut-backs and other delays or reallocations of funding that these entities typically face.
+Our total backlog of unfulfilled firm orders was approximately \$32.8 million as of March 31, 2011, which was comprised of \$2.7 million related to Roadway Sensors, \$1.0 million related to Vehicle Sensors, \$25.5 million related to Transportation Systems and \$3.6 million related to Environmental Technology.
+Substantially all of the backlog for Roadway Sensors and Vehicle Sensors is expected to be recognized as revenue in the fiscal year ending March 31, 2012.
+We have historically recognized in the subsequent fiscal year between 50% to 70% of our Transportation Systems backlog at the fiscal year end, and currently expect that trend to continue for the near future.